Nilsen84/lunar-client-qt/README.md

 **NOTE**
 If you're on MacOS, you wanna start off by installing Qt using [Brew](https://brew.sh/): ```brew install qt@5```
 You also want to replace the `cmake ..` command with `cmake -DCMAKE_PREFIX_PATH=/usr/local/opt/qt5/ ..`
-Besides that follow the same instructions above.
+Besides that, follow the same instructions above.